 в.
-Climate change impacts at 1.5°C and 2°C The amount of global warming depends both on past emissions of greenhouse gases and on those we will emit in the coming years.
+Climate change impacts at +1.5°C and +2°C The extent of global warming depends both on past emissions of greenhouse gases and on those we will emit in the coming years.
 In general, the more warming, the greater the risks and impacts will be.
-A global warming of 2°C would have significantly larger impacts than a global warming of 1.5°C (1°C above today as opposed to 0.5°C).
+Global warming of 2°C would have significantly larger impacts than a global warming of 1.5°C (1°C more than today as opposed to 0.5°C).
 Specific examples from the Special Report on 1.5°C are given below by the type of impact.
-IMPACTS AT 1.5°C VS. HIGHER WARMING LEVELS EXTREME EVENTS Hot extremes at the local scale can increase faster than the average warming of the whole planet.
-For instance, for a 0.5°C rise in global temperature, the corresponding increase in the highest temperatures reached during heatwaves can be up to two to three times more (for example, increasing from 30°C to 31.5°C).
+IMPACTS AT 1.5°C VS. HIGHER WARMING LEVELS EXTREME EVENTS Extremely hot temperatures at the local scale would rise faster than the average warming of the whole planet.
+For instance, for a 0.5°C rise in global temperature, the corresponding increase in the highest temperatures reached during heatwaves can be up to two to three times more (for example, increasing by 1.5°C from 30°C to 31.5°C).
 Three times more people (420 million people) would be exposed to severe heat waves at least once every 5 years and the most impacted regions would be the Mediterranean and Sub-Saharan Africa.
 This would have implications for human health, particularly in cities, which tend to be artificially warmer than their surroundings due to a "heat island" effect created by the buildings and roads.
-There is also higher risk of droughts at 1.5°C than at 2°C in the Mediterranean and Southern Africa, while globally 200-300 million more people would be exposed to water shortages at 2°C than at 1.5°C. Heavy rainfall events are expected to occur more often at high latitudes in the northern hemisphere at 2°C compared to 1.5°C. SEA LEVEL RISE Sea level rise by 2100 will be 10 cm higher if global warming reaches 2.0°C instead of 1.5°C. It would lead to the relocation of up to 10.4 million people [Special Report 1.5°C, Chapter 3, p8].
-Exceeding 1.5°C increases the risk of triggering instabilities in polar ice sheets that would lead multi-meter sea level rise over centuries to millennia.
-As explained in Section B, even if we stop emitting greenhouse gases immediately sea levels will keep rising over these time-scales due to ocean inertia.
-SEA ICE The Arctic would be effectively free of sea ice in summer a few times each decade with a 2°C warming, but only one or a few times a century under 1.5°C warming.
+There is also a higher risk of drought at +1.5°C than at +2°C in the Mediterranean and Southern Africa, while globally 200-300 million more people would be exposed to water shortages at +2°C than at +1.5°C. Heavy rainfall events are expected to occur more often at high latitudes in the northern hemisphere at +2°C compared to +1.5°C. SEA LEVEL RISE Sea level rise by 2100 will be 10 cm higher if global warming reaches 2.0°C instead of 1.5°C. Up to 10.4 million more people would be exposed to the impacts of sea level rise.
+Exceeding 1.5°C increases the risk of triggering instabilities in polar ice sheets that would result in sea level rise of several meters over centuries to millennia.
+As explained in Section B, even if we stop emitting greenhouse gases immediately, sea levels will keep rising over these time-scales due to ocean inertia.
+SEA ICE The Arctic would be effectively free of sea ice in summer a few times each decade with a 2°C warming, but only a few times a century or less with 1.5°C warming.
+SCHOOL ACTIVITY